The Ultimate Guide to Product Features Analysis

 View of merged multiple user actions

 If your analytics is cleaner, you might not need to create a custom event for every feature.
-You can just use Grouped by option for Any Active Event to get a similar distribution (see a demo chart example).
+You can just use Grouped by option for Any Active Event to get a similar distribution (see ).

 Step 2.
 Set the baseline for active usage for each feature